tonymullen/ups-website/src/partials/f17ics/hw/lab1-description.html.md

 ### Submitting assignments on Moodle

 You will be submitting the <span class="codefont">lab1</span> folder that BlueJ created for you.
 This folder should contain your <span class="codefont">Test</span> class among other things.
-See below for instructions on how to submit assignments in this class.
-These instructions are also on your lab syllabus:
+Here are the instructions for how to submit assignments in this class:

 1. **Rename the folder**  To submit your assignment, navigate to your <span class="codefont">cs161</span> folder using Windows Explorer (on Windows) or Finder (on Macs).
 Rename the folder that contains your Java code using the following convention: